-Bates has partnered with the Schuler Education Foundation to make a significant new investment in financial aid for Pell Grant recipients and other low-income students at Bates.
-A challenge grant of $50 million to Bates College from the Schuler Access Initiative, matched dollar for dollar by Bates donors, will fuel an unprecedented $100 million expansion of financial aid to enroll talented students from America’s lowest-income families.
+Beginning in 2021, Bates partnered with the Schuler Education Foundation to make a significant new investment in financial aid for Pell Grant recipients and other low-income students.
+A challenge grant of $50 million to Bates College from the Schuler Access Initiative, matched dollar for dollar by Bates donors, will fuel an unprecedented $100 million expansion of financial aid to enroll students from the lowest-income families.

-Bates will focus on increasing enrollment of Pell-eligible financial aid recipients by 50% during the ten-year grant period.
+Bates will focus on increasing enrollment of Pell-eligible financial aid recipients during the ten-year grant period.

 The Federal Pell Grant Program